 The price that you pay each month is likely to be one of the most important factors in your choice of contract.
 It may be:

-- Fixed - this is a single price which is fixed for the length of the contract term e.g. £20 a month for 24 months.
+- a single fixed monthly price for the full term of the contract e.g. £20 a month for 24 months: or

 No matter what type of contract, the amount you will pay each month should be provided clearly to you.
 If you're unclear as to what you are agreeing to, or are uncomfortable with the type of contract being offered, don't sign up.

-If your provider increases your monthly price beyond what you agreed when you signed up, it should:
+If your provider increases the prices that you pay beyond what you agreed when you signed up, it must give you at least one month’s notice and a right to exit the contract without penalty.

 - Exactly what do you get for your money?
 Does the contract include a usage allowance and what are the charges if you exceed this?